Macbeth: Witchcraft and evil

 The three "weird sisters" open the play and have been a frequent subject of interpretation.
-Some, like Peter Stallybrass and Diane Purkiss focus on the historical understanding of witchcraft, and others, like Janet Adelman and Stephen Greenblatt, focus more the psychological or cultural symbolism.
+Some, like Peter Stallybrass and Diane Purkiss focus on the historical understanding of witchcraft, and others, like Janet Adelman and Stephen Greenblatt, focus more on the psychological or cultural symbolism.

 King James I, the patron of Shakespeare's theater company The King's Men, had a well documented interest in witchcraft.
 He believed himself to be the victim of a murder plot involving witchcraft and he wrote a dissertation on witchcraft titled Daemonologie first published in 1597.
 It has often been suggested that the King's interest in witchcraft, along with the general popular interest it created, inspired the inclusion of the three witches in the play.

 Diane Purkiss, a historian of witchcraft, has noted that Shakespeare pulled from many different witchcraft traditions, claiming that "the witches of Macbeth are a low-budget, frankly exploitative collage of randomly chosen bits of witch-lore, selected not for thematic significance but for its sensation value."

 Other critics, like Greenblatt, argue that the witches do have thematic significance.
 He argues that "the theater and witchcraft are both constructed on the boundary between fantasy and reality, the border or membrane where the imagination and the corporeal world, figure and actuality, psychic disturbance and objective truth meet."

 The witches introduce ambiguity into the play.
 They begin the play with phrases like " When the battle's lost and won" and end the first scene by saying "fair is foul and foul is fair/ Hover through the fog and filthy air" This ambiguity, rooted in paradoxical phrasing and language, can also be viewed as thematic significance.
 Stephen Orgel argues that the witches "live outside the social order, but they embody its contradictions: beneath the woman’s exterior is also a man; beneath the man’s exterior is also a woman; nature is full of competing claims, not ordered and hierarchical but deeply anarchic".